robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which status code is appropriate when a conditional update fails due to an ETag mismatch?

-A) 409 Conflict
+- A. 409 Conflict
-B) 412 Precondition Failed
+- B. 412 Precondition Failed
-C) 428 Precondition Required
+- C. 428 Precondition Required
-D) 304 Not Modified
+- D. 304 Not Modified

 ### Back
 **Correct Answer**: B